flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/ecam-control.md

 Silences warnings and cancels cautions for the rest of the flight but continues to show these warnings and cautions on the ECAM Status page.

 The RCL button can be pressed for 3 seconds to recall the caution messages.

-!!! note ""
-    Currently not available in the FBW A32NX for Microsoft Flight Simulator.

 ### T.O.
 CONFIG pb